NxPKG/khulnasoft-docs/content/learning-paths/prevent-ddos-attacks/baseline/set-up-alerts.md

 Another part of preparing for DDoS attacks is knowing when your application is being attacked.

-Cloudflare offers notifications for DDoS attacks, which you can set up on your account.
+Khulnasoft offers notifications for DDoS attacks, which you can set up on your account.

 {{<render file="_create-notification.md" productFolder="ddos-protection">}}